-The above represents just one row of this career track.
-Separate rows for communication, technical ability, and analytical thinking would follow, each with its own set of expectations at each level.
+The above represents just one row of this matrix.
+Separate rows for communication, technical ability, and analytical thinking would follow, each with their own set of expectations at each level.
 Visualizing job tracks this way helps give employees a better understanding of what qualities they'd need to exhibit at each stage of their professional evolution at the company.

-Using Career Tracks to Build Individual Development Plans
+Using Matrices to Build Growth Plans

-While career tracks go a long way in clarifying ambiguity, career growth is rarely linear.
+While competency matrices go a long way in clarifying ambiguity, career growth is rarely linear.
 For example, a level 1 employee might be going above and beyond with respect to some of their competencies, but not others.
 In other words, they might be halfway to their next promotion.
 While that disparity might seem like it complicates matters, it's a blessing in disguise when it comes to having development conversations.

 For example, let's go back to our engineer being evaluated on ownership, communication, technical ability, and analytical thinking.
 They might already be operating at level 2 for analytical thinking and communication.
-For these competencies, they just need to stay the course to earn their next promotion.
+For these competencies, they just need to stay the course to merit their next promotion.
 But to prove themselves for their other competencies, ownership and technical ability, their manager might ask them to take on a new project or complete a third-party training program.

-Milestones like these aren't goals, but they can help steer individual development planning (more on that soon).
+Milestones like these aren't goals, they're growth areas.
 Managers should purposefully look for specific areas of improvement to help steer career conversations in a clear and actionable direction.